IRS Form 8911 Instructions

 Qualified alternative fuel vehicle refueling property is any property that the taxpayer uses for either of the following purposes:

-- To store or dispense alternative fuel, other than electricity, into the fuel tank of a motor vehicle that is propelled by the fuel, but only if the storage or dispensing is at the point where fuel is delivered into the fuel tank
+- To store or dispense alternative fuels, other than electricity, into the fuel tank of a motor vehicle that is propelled by the fuel, but only if the storage or dispensing is at the point where fuel is delivered into the fuel tank

 - To recharge an electric vehicle, but only if the recharging property is located where the vehicle is recharged